Green Separation Sciences - Environmental Responsibility

 Other solvent systems that have attracted attention include ionic liquids (IL), and water-based eluents containing a small proportion of organic and surfactants – the most common being SDS (sodium dodecyl sulphate) – above their critical micellar concentration (CMC).
 These mobile phases, combined with reversed phase-type stationary phases, have become known as micellar liquid chromatography (MLC).
 They have complex and interesting chromatographic properties and are regarded as green because they are non-volatile, non-flammable, non-toxic, and readily biodegradable.

 We acknowledge the important impact that analytical sciences have on our environment, and we are always researching new products, protocols, and technologies to reduce the footprint of our labs.
 We are also committed to helping our customers achieve their own environmental goals.
-Talk to Crawford Scientific to learn how we can support your transition to greener chromatography.
+Talk to Element to learn how we can support your transition to greener chromatography.

 Anastas, P. T.; Warner, J. C., Green Chemistry: Theory and Practice, Oxford University Press, NY, 1998